-Governors' responses to issues raised
+Responses to issues raised

-19. Governors reviewed and considered all responses and grouped these into general themes, the responses to themes are set out in the table below.
+19. We reviewed and considered all responses and grouped these into general themes, the responses to themes are set out in the table below.

-CONCERNS GOVERNORS' RESPONSE Effect on children's We appreciate these proposals will raise concerns and some anxiety regarding education the effect on the education of children from both Holy Trinity Primary and Fenstanton Primary and therefore we have planned support to minimise this impact.
-It should be noted that the key driver for governors has been the education of our pupils and the desire to ensure that a strong school remains in the area for local pupils.
+CONCERNS RESPONSE Effect on children's education We appreciate these proposals will raise concerns and some anxiety regarding the effect on the education of children from both Holy Trinity Primary and Fenstanton Primary and therefore we have planned support to minimise this impact.
+It should be noted that the key driver for the SDBE and governors has been the education of our pupils and the desire to ensure that a strong school been the education of our pupils and the desire to ensure that a strong school remains in the area for local pupils.
 Ensuring the pupils secure a strong education in a local school is paramount and the current proposal put forward by Lambeth is to close both schools.
 If a decision is made to amalgamate the schools into one new school, there will be no need for a separate admissions process, all pupils will automatically get a place within the new school.
 Transition work will begin very early in the process to ensure a smooth process which has the least disruption for pupils.
-Effect on children's Governors are sensitive to the impact of these proposals on children's wellwellbeing being and the schools will work closely with the LA and the SDBE to develop a package of support.
+Effect on children's We are sensitive to the impact of these proposals on children's well-being and wellbeing the schools will work closely with the LA and the SDBE to develop a package of support.
 School and community psychology services will be engaged to work with both schools to collectively plan any support offered and decide how information is shared, and this will be informed by the needs of children and their families.
 Families and children will also be supported through any transitions to a new site if required.
-Governors are confident that leaders and staff at both schools know every child in their school and are very sensitive to their individual needs.
+We are confident that leaders and staff at both schools know every child in their school and are very sensitive to their individual needs.
 Work has already begun in helping children to understand how the proposal may impact them.
 The schools have already begun working together to establish relationships and routines which will make any transition easier to manage.
-Distance to new In any amalgamation one site must be chosen and governors recognise that school this means travel time may increase for some families.
-Governors have spent time reviewing the addresses of pupils when making the decision about which site to use and have decided that the preferred site for the new school is the current Fenstanton site (Abbots Park, London SW2 3PW).
+Distance to new In any amalgamation one site must be chosen and we recognise that this school means travel time may increase for some families. we have spent time reviewing the addresses of pupils when making the decision about which site to use and have decided that the preferred site for the new school is the Holy Trinity site, Upper Tulse Hill, SW2 2RL